HidayaddinPashayev/platefulmenufront/README.md

 # PlateMenu Frontend

 A comprehensive React-based frontend application for restaurant management system with role-based access control.
+Features a warm, cozy design system perfect for café and restaurant environments.

 ## Features